Bodousa Cup

-The Bodousa Cup is an invitational football tournament in India, held across multiple venues of Assam and organised by Bodousa Sports Club annually under the supervision of Assam Football Association.
+The Bodousa Cup is an invitational football tournament in India, held across multiple venues of Assam and organised by Bodousa Sports Club of Tinsukia annually under the supervision of Assam Football Association.
 The tournament was incorporated in 2009 and is named after Moran Bodousa, a historical figure in upper Assam.

 The 13th edition of the Bodousa Cup football tournament was held from December 4, 2021.